How Ingredients Affect Cookie Texture – Proven Baking Tips

 🥛 Butter, Oil, and Fats – Spread, Crisp, or Softness

-Fats are one of the most critical ingredients in cookies, directly influencing spread, crispiness, softness, and overall mouthfeel.
+Fats and oils are one of the most critical ingredients in cookies, directly influencing spread, crispiness, softness, and overall mouthfeel.
 When sugar and butter (or another fat) are creamed together, the sugar crystals get coated with fat.
-During baking, these crystals melt, creating small air pockets that give cookies their structure and characteristic open pores.

 • Excess fat or butter – causes cookies to spread too much, lose their shape, and turn out soft and crumbly.